-Start by pitting the dates, preferably nice and soft raw dates (*I reccomend Sukkari, Bahri, Deglet or Khadrawy as first options, then medjule if you cant find those) and placing in a high speed blender, such as the Vitamix, with 3/4 of the water and a dash of cinnamon.
+- Start by pitting the dates, preferably nice and soft raw dates (*I recommend Sukkari, Bahri, Deglet or Khadrawy as first options, then medjool as a second option if you can’t find those) and place in a high-speed blender, such as the Vitamix, with 3/4 of the water and a dash of cinnamon.
 Blend until smooth adding more water and cinnamon until a thick barely pourable tasty syrup is created.

-Take the walnuts and finely chop them with a knife, in a food processor or in your vitamix to a medium fine crumble, set aside in a small bowl.
+2. Take the walnuts and finely chop them with a knife, in a food processor or in your Vitamix to a medium-fine crumble, set aside in a small bowl.

 (serves 1 – 2, approx 900 calories)

-Now onto the helpful videos and links shared in the raw vegan baklava video!
+Now onto the helpful videos and links that were shared in the raw vegan baklava video!

 Whoa, that’s a lot of links, but yep I was pretty shameless in this experimental raw vegan baklava video and wanted to make it easier for you to check it all out!